lukeify/lukeify-blog/README.md

 ## Todos

 * Switch to Yarn
-* Replace all CSS declarations by following BEM.
+* Replace all possible CSS declarations by following BEM.
 * Remove SASS & replace with CSS Level 4.
 * Implement Darkmode
 * Update dependencies such as Charts.js.
+* minify & progressively load images from server, while still keeping the site predominantly static.

 ## Versioning